-From the "Conversations with Sandra Dodd" section of the old Unschooling . com site (The link here goes to the internet archives.
-The original site was abandoned and reclaimed by unrelated others—don't trust it,)
+From the "Conversations with Sandra Dodd" section of the old Unschooling . com site (The links above and below this go to the internet archives.
+The original site was abandoned and reclaimed by unrelated others—don't trust it.)

 By eam on Thursday, July 1, 2004 - 10:31 am: